Nada-Khafagy/optimization_project/README.md

 | Ahmed Mohamed Sleem |49-18230| ahmed.sleem            |ahmedsleem.mail@gmail.com|
 | Nada Tamer        | 49-13614 | nada.abdelhay         |nadatameer@outlook.com   |

-## to get a solution
-- randomize a sequence of letters or binary
-- get car objects for this list
-- check feasability in which we cruise control
-- get objective function
-- return to initial conditions

 ## To do list
 - change how ramp looks in visualtion
-- change intial positin ramp to the first car on ramp (rest of the cars are already randomized based on value of first cars)
-- make ditance to lead dynamic
-- check for collision
-- make visualzation start from zero and sraet platooning from decsision point
+- make visualzation start from zero and start platooning from decsision point
-- choose what to do if no main line cars in solution (reject?)
-- do as paper does --> use throuhput
+- use throuhput and change how we do loop the cars

 ## code of conduct